redouanebou/Algorithmic-Trading-Infrastructure/README.md

-🤖 Hybrid Quantitative Trading Infrastructure: XGBoost & Autoencoder

-An institutional-grade algorithmic trading system leveraging ensemble machine learning for regime-based market prediction.
-Engineered with a "Safety-First" architecture, combining XGBoost for trend classification and Deep Learning (Autoencoders) for anomaly detection.
+🛡️ Sentinel: Hybrid Quantitative Trading Infrastructure An institutional-grade algorithmic trading ecosystem designed for regime-based market prediction.
+Features a "Safety-First" architecture combining Gradient Boosting (XGBoost) for directional alpha and Deep Learning Autoencoders for anomaly detection.

-📖 Overview
+📖 Executive Summary
-This project represents a complete end-to-end quantitative trading pipeline, built from scratch to solve the hardest problems in algorithmic trading: Overfitting, Look-ahead Bias, and Market Regime Shifts.
+Sentinel is not just a trading bot; it is a comprehensive Quantitative Research & Execution Pipeline engineered to solve the "Trilogy of Failure" in algorithmic trading: Look-ahead Bias, Overfitting, and Market Regime Shifts.

-Unlike traditional bots that rely on static indicators, this system utilizes a Hybrid Regime Architecture.
-It dynamically classifies market conditions into "High Volatility" (Breaker) and "Low Volatility" (Scalper) regimes, deploying specialized XGBoost models optimized for each state.
-To ensure robustness, a Keras Autoencoder acts as a gatekeeper, filtering out anomalous market data (statistically distinct from training distributions) to prevent trading during unpredictable "Black Swan" events or data corruptions.
+While most retail bots rely on lagging indicators, Sentinel employs a Hybrid AI Architecture.
+It dynamically classifies market states (e.g., Low Volatility vs. High Volatility) and deploys specialized "Agent" models.
+Crucially, it integrates a Forensic Data Pipeline that enforces strict causal integrity, ensuring that every backtest signal is theoretically executable in a live environment.

-The system features a Live Bridge to MetaTrader 5 (MT5) for real-time low-latency execution and a rigorous Event-Driven Backtester designed to expose realistic performance by accounting for variable spreads, slippage, and commissions.
+The system features a robust Live Bridge to MetaTrader 5 (MT5), handling real-time data ingestion, signal inference, and sub-second order execution with dynamic risk sizing.

 🧠 Core Architecture
-1. The "Hybrid Brain" (Ensemble Learning)
+1. The "Hybrid Brain" (Ensemble Logic)
-The system does not rely on a single model.
-It employs a "Specialist" approach:
+The decision engine does not rely on a single monolithic model.
+Instead, it uses a "Committee of Experts" approach:

-Regime Filter: A causal, leak-proof volatility filter (comparing current ATR to long-term moving averages) splits the market into two states.
+Regime Detection: A causal volatility filter (comparing short-term vs. long-term ATR) splits the market into distinct regimes (e.g., Scalper vs. Breaker).

-Models:

-XGBoost Regressors/Classifiers: Trained specifically on Triple Barrier Labels (Take Profit, Stop Loss, Time-out) to predict directional probability.
+Directional Alpha (XGBoost): Specialized classifiers trained on Triple Barrier Labels (Fixed TP, SL, and Time-out horizons) to predict price direction with high probability.

-Autoencoder (TensorFlow/Keras): A deep neural network trained to reconstruct "normal" market features.
-High Reconstruction Error signals an anomaly, triggering a "No-Trade" safety lock.
+Anomaly Detection (Autoencoder): A deep neural network (Keras) trained to reconstruct "normal" market features.
+High Reconstruction Error signals a statistical anomaly or "Black Swan" event, triggering a hard "No-Trade" lock to preserve capital.

 2. Forensic Data Engineering
-The pipeline enforces strict Causal Integrity:

-Anti-Lookahead Protocols: All features are shifted (t-1) prior to inference.
-The regime filter uses a proven causal logic (comparing ATR[t-1] vs Mean(ATR[t-480...t-1])) to ensure zero leakage of future data.
+The pipeline is built on a philosophy of "Honest AI":

+Anti-Leakage Protocols: All feature engineering is strictly time-shifted (t-1) prior to inference.

-Feature Engineering: Includes statistical z-scores, volume regime analysis, and custom price action derivatives (e.g., F-35 Pullback logic).
+Advanced Feature Sets: Includes statistical z-scores, volume regime analysis, and custom price action derivatives (e.g., F-35 Pullback logic for trend continuation).

+Robust Normalization: Uses adaptive scaling to ensure models remain stable across different price levels and eras.

 3. Live Execution Engine (MT5 Bridge)
-Real-Time Synchronization: Connects to MetaTrader 5 via API to fetch OHLCV data, sync positions, and execute orders with sub-second latency.
+Real-Time Synchronization: A threaded loop connects to the MetaTrader 5 API, syncing candle closures to within milliseconds.

-Dynamic Risk Management: Automatically calculates position size based on account equity and volatility-adjusted Stop Loss distances (ATR Multiples).
+Dynamic Risk Management: Position sizing is calculated dynamically based on account equity and volatility-adjusted Stop Loss distances (ATR Multiples).

-Self-Healing: Handles connection drops, API timeouts, and data gaps autonomously.
+Resilience: Self-healing logic handles API timeouts, connection drops, and data gaps without crashing.

 🛠️ Technical Stack
-Core Language: Python 3.10+
+Core: Python 3.10+

 Machine Learning:

-XGBoost (Gradient Boosting for Directional Prediction)
+XGBoost (Gradient Boosting for Classification/Regression)

-TensorFlow / Keras (Autoencoders for Anomaly Detection)
+TensorFlow / Keras (Autoencoders for Unsupervised Learning)

-Scikit-Learn (Data Scaling & Pipelines)
+Scikit-Learn (Pipelines & Scaling)

-Data Engineering:
+Data Science:

 Pandas & NumPy (High-performance Vectorization)

-Pandas-TA & TA-Lib (Technical Indicators)
+Pandas-TA (Technical Analysis Library)

-Numba (JIT Compilation for Backtesting loops)
+Numba (JIT Compilation for high-speed backtesting loops)

-Execution:
+Integration:

-MetaTrader5 (Python API Integration)
+MetaTrader5 (Python API for Broker connectivity)

-🚀 Workflow
+🚀 Workflow: From Research to Production
-Ingestion: Raw M1/Tick data is ingested, cleaned, and resampled (e.g., to M3 or M15) with gap-filling logic.
+Forensic Ingestion: Raw tick/M1 data is ingested, cleaned, and resampled with gap-filling logic to create a pristine dataset.

-Training (The "Trainer"):

-Generates Triple Barrier Labels to define "True" buy/sell opportunities.

-Splits data into Train/Validation sets (strictly time-series split).
+Model Training ("The Trainer"):

+Generates "Honest" labels based on future outcomes (Triple Barrier Method).

-Trains the Autoencoder to learn the "manifold" of normal market data.
+Trains the Autoencoder to learn the manifold of "safe" market conditions.

-Trains XGBoost models on the latent features + technical indicators.
+Trains XGBoost agents on the latent features + technical indicators.

-Validation (The "Backtester"):
+Validation ("The Backtester"):

-Simulates trading on unseen data using an event-driven loop.

-Applies realistic costs (Spread + Commission).

-Logs every decision for "Forensic" review.
+Runs an event-driven simulation on Unseen Out-of-Sample Data.

+Accounts for Spread, Slippage, and Commissions to simulate realistic P&L.

-Live Trading (The "Master"):
+Live Trading ("The Master"):

-Waits for candle closure -> Fetches Data -> Generates Features -> Queries Models -> Executes Trade.
+Monitors market state -> Fetches Real-time Data -> Generates Features -> Queries the "Brain" -> Executes Orders.

-⚠️ Methodology: "Honest" AI
+⚠️ The "Reality Check" Philosophy
-This project was born out of a frustration with "fake" backtests.
-Many trading bots fail because they accidentally peek at future data (e.g., using the High of the current candle to decide entry).This system is built to be paranoid.
-It assumes the market is trying to trick the model.
-By enforcing strict causal feature engineering and using an Autoencoder to reject "weird" data, we prioritize Capital Preservation over hypothetical gains.
+This project was born from the realization that 99% of trading bots fail due to Data Leakage (peeking at future data).
+Sentinel is built to be paranoid.
+It assumes the market is adversarial.
+By using an Autoencoder to reject "weird" data and enforcing strict causal feature engineering, the system prioritizes Robustness over hypothetical hyper-optimized returns.

 Disclaimer: This software is for educational and research purposes only.
-Algorithmic trading involves significant risk of financial loss.
+Algorithmic trading involves significant risk of financial loss. of financial loss.